quantify-os/quantify-core/docs/installation.md

    > ```
    >
    > ```{note}
    > Be aware that a unix-like terminal on windows has some caveats.
-To avoid them, we recommend to run any python code using [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) (installation steps below).
+To avoid them, we recommend to run any Python code using [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) (installation steps below).
    > ```

 3. (Windows only) Add {code}`source /path/to/Anaconda3/etc/profile.d/conda.sh` in the `.bashrc` (or in the `.bash_profile`) to expose the anaconda in bash terminal (see instruction below if you need help).